kubeshop/botkube-docs/docs/plugin/repository.md

  ./plugins-index.yaml
 ```

+### Automation

-You can also use [GitHub Actions](https://docs.github.com/en/actions) to publish Botkube plugins automatically each time a new tag is pushed.
+You can use [GitHub Actions](https://docs.github.com/en/actions) to publish Botkube plugins automatically each time a new tag is pushed.
 To do that, add the following workflow under `.github/workflows/release.yml` in your repository:

 ```yaml
 name: Official Release